moolen/SlimVC/README.md

 $App->Router->get('/books(/?)(/:book(/?)(/:another(/?)?))', 'BooksController');
 ```
 ## Conditional Routing
 Internally conditional tags are used for the following routing method.
-Currently there are not all Conditional Tags supported. the supported ones are: `home, front_page, blog_page, admin, single, page, (page_template), category, tag, tax, archive, search, singular, 404`.
+Currently there are not all Conditional Tags supported. the supported ones are: `home, front_page, blog_page, admin, single, page, page_template, category, tag, tax, archive, search, singular, 404`.

 ```PHP
 // @functions.php